 Another tangible way that we can help those going through crises as families is to support our new MOPS (Mothers of Pre-Schoolers) ministry here at FCC.
 It begins on September 26, and focuses on providing love, encouragement, and a Biblical foundation for young families.
 We could use your prayers most of all -- but if you’re interested, contact either Nikki Andrews or Sarah Uhler to see if there’s any other way that you might be able to help.

-In the message that he shared this week, Peter Kim looked at a familiar passage from Ecclesiastes -- the poem from chapter 3 immortalized to the secular world through an old Byrds song from 1962.
+In the message that our missionary shared this week, we looked at a familiar passage from Ecclesiastes -- the poem from chapter 3 immortalized to the secular world through an old Byrds song from 1962.

 So whatever life brings you -- whether it be a hard day or an easy one, or a time to build or a time to tear down, or a time to plant or a time to harvest what’s been planted -- you should stop and see it as a time given to you by God, and a time that fits into God’s own, perfect timing.